jay-joshy/allergyguide/content/topics/hypersensitivity/airway_ent/chronic_rhinosinusitis.md

 </div>

 {% admonition(type="tip", icon="tip", title="How is treatment monitored?") %}
-In an ideal world, with regular use of validated scores such as SNOT-22 or SNOT-20 (higher score = worse QoL; in some papers minimally significant difference ~9 to 12 points).
-However, it is not uncommon to see mainly gestalt and variable assessments of symptom control.
+In an ideal world, with regular use of validated scores such as SNOT-22 or SNOT-20 (higher score = worse QoL).
+However, it is not uncommon to see mainly gestalt (and therefore variable) assessments of symptom control.
 {% end %}

 {% dropdown(header="SNOT-22 SCORE") %}